 According to the American Migraine Foundation, around 37 million Americans experience the extreme pain and disabling effects of migraines every year.
-Migraines can cause severe disruption to your life as well as being notoriously painful, but triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, could offer you hope.
+Migraines can cause severe disruption to your life as well as being notoriously painful, but triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, could offer you hope.
 Dr. Mathew provides a range of effective treatments for migraine and focuses on using non-opioid medications and complementary therapies.
 Call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Migraines are a type of headache that can cause crippling pain and other distressing symptoms.
 Migraines typically follow a four-stage process:

 Prodrome starts a day or two before a migraine strikes.
 Symptoms can be very variable; for example, neck stiffness, food cravings, or constipation could all be symptoms of prodrome.

 Aura doesn’t affect everyone who has a migraine.
 If you do experience aura, you might have visual disturbances like seeing flashes of light or having blurred vision.
 Many people experience sensory sensitivity or motor disturbances during aura.

 This is when the pain sets in.
 You might get pain on both sides of your head or just one.
 You’re also likely to feel nauseous and vomit, have blurred vision, and experience lightheadedness or fainting.
 Many people find the pain so intense they can’t function during a migraine attack.